 PAPA is the "Pen And Paper Algorithm".
 You do not need a computer.
-In fact, you learn more intensively (concentrate better) if you write your responses on paper rather than type them.
+In fact, you learn more intensively (concentrate better) if, in a quiet environment, you write your responses on paper rather than type them.

 How to tackle one item